CRA Vulnerability Handling: CVD, Updates, Remediation

 Can security updates be charged for under any circumstances?

-Where to start with Annex I Part II
+Where to start with vulnerability handling

 1. Produce an SBOM that covers at least top-level dependencies for every product version, in CycloneDX or SPDX.